-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Pool's basic financial statements as a whole.
-The List of Members and the DES Schedule of Expenses are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Program's basic financial statements as a whole.
+The DES Schedule of Expenses and List of Participating Members are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.